- Coronavirus (COVID-19)

 We want to encourage children to walk, cycle or scoot to school wherever possible to limit usage of public transport services.
 We appreciate this isn’t always going to be possible, so it’s important that those who can walk, cycle or scoot do so to ensure there is capacity for those who don’t have that option.

 TfL have shared extensive guidance for schools on the measures in place to ensure children can get to and from school safely.
-If you have queries or concerns about arrangements regarding public transport, you can find out more information on the TFL website

 For information on travel arrangements for young people with Special Educational Needs and Disabilities (SEND) please visit the Council’s Local Offer website.
 This site also features other resources relevant to children with SEND at this time that can aid their learning and readjustment.